yushulx/javascript-barcode-qr-code-scanner/examples/chrome_extension/README.md

 # Barcode & QR Code Scanner - Chrome Extension

-A powerful Chrome extension for scanning barcodes and QR codes from your camera, images, and PDF files using Dynamsoft's advanced barcode recognition technology.
+A powerful (free) Chrome extension for scanning barcodes and QR codes from your camera, images, and PDF files.
+Use the included open-source ZXing-WASM engine for free forever, or switch to Dynamsoft Barcode Reader with your own license key or a trial license.

 https://github.com/user-attachments/assets/838d1fd8-862b-4882-b8c4-a8bc14657b05